Configuring Discovery Views for Primo VE

 Adding a Search Profile Slot

-The Search Profile Slots tab enables you to configure one or more search profiles slots per view.
-For each search profiles slot, you can specify which search profiles (see Configuring Search Profiles) to include in the slot and the order in which the slots appear in Primo VE.
+The Search Profile Slots tab enables you to configure one or more search profile slots per view.
+For each search profile slot, you can specify which search profiles (see Configuring Search Profiles) to include in the slot and the order in which the slots appear in the UI.

-1. On the Views List page (Configuration Menu > Discovery > Display Configuration > Configure Views), edit your view to open the View Configuration page.
+Edit your view on the Views List page (Configuration Menu > Discovery > Display Configuration > Configure Views) to open the View Configuration page.

 Specify a unique name for this slot.